percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 ## Bugs

-- [EVEREST-768](https://perconadev.atlassian.net/browse/EVEREST-768): We've resolved the issue with the PostgreSQL pods not restarting when the database was restarted.
+- [EVEREST-768](https://perconadev.atlassian.net/browse/EVEREST-768): The PostgreSQL pods now demonstrate the intended behavior by not getting stuck, as they automatically restart when the database is restarted.

 - [EVEREST-1232](https://perconadev.atlassian.net/browse/EVEREST-1232): The backups and restore pages have been updated to show consistent date formats .